Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 Finally, auditing is a process to evaluate the effectiveness of security enforcement mechanisms.

-<mark style="background: #BABD00;">Observability</mark> is the managing, monitoring and observing  your log to see if something malicious is happening.
+<mark style="background: #BABD00;">Observability</mark> is the managing, monitoring and observing of your log to see if something malicious is happening.

 ### <mark style="background: #BABD00;">Multi-factor Authentication:</mark>